* Last week's FINRA's win may fuel dismissal of other cases

 * Brokerage industry seen split on adopting class-action ban

-* Mass. regulator slams Schwab's restrictions on small clients
+* Mass. regulator slams Schwab's restrictions on small

 By Jed Horowitz

 NEW YORK, Feb 26 Charles Schwab Corp

 will likely seek dismissal of pending class-action cases after a

 regulator on Thursday upheld its right to bar clients from

 "It is possible we can now move to dismiss those cases that

 are class actions based on this FINRA ruling," Greg Gable, a